jimmieego/reading-notes/accessibility/accessibility.md

 - Don’t style text to look like a heading unless you use heading mark-up.
 - The level of heading is not the same as the text size.

+## Reporting accessibility issues
+- Focus on conversions: focus on user workflows that lead to success